alshaboti/faucetTutorial/vlan_tutorial.md

 as_ns host1 ping 192.168.2.5
 as_ns host3 ping 192.168.2.6
 ```
+It should works and traffic should go through.

 ## Vlan ACL
 Let's apply ACL on a particular vlan (e.g. vlan300).
 We will block any ICMP packets on Vlan300.